 Speaking of school... guess what today was?
 Picture day!
 And we noticed all three of the males were Matchy McMatchersons:

-After work I rushed to pick up Gus and take him to soccer practice.
+After work I rushed to pick up The Dude and take him to soccer practice.
 It was the perfect chance to squeeze in a short 4 miler while he scrimmaged.
 The run felt good but weird because I'm not used to running after 2pm.
 For the most part I'm a wake-up-and-run kind of person and evening workouts always feel like more effort to me.
 But the pace was okay even though I again jumped all around.

 And then I came back to pick him up for the last 15 minutes and became the anti-social mom wearing lycra who sits away from all the other parents.
 Sometimes forced social situations make me a little anxious.
 I like conversations to flow naturally and you might as well punch me in the face for every second of a silent pause.
 My friend and I joke that we are the least network-y people we know... so much so that she wants to start an anti-networking event.
 I suggested she call it NOTworking.
 The idea of doing speed networking or whatever gives me the hives.
 No thanks!
 But I admire people who put themselves out there like that and instantly make friends and feel comfortable.
 I think I need to work up to it for a little bit.